 And let’s not forget about taxes.
 Your total braces cost will include Nebraska’s 5.5% sales tax.
 Fortunately, that’s not high compared to other states.
 Their 5.58%–7.81% Corporate Income Tax won’t directly impact your final price, but they can add to your dentist’s expenses.
 In states with high corporate income taxes, this might cause dentists to raise their prices.
 But Nebraska’s tax is modest enough that it shouldn’t influence prices too much.

 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

-With nearly 450,000 residents, Omaha is easily Nebraska’s largest city.
-Lincoln is second with around 280,000.
-Both cities have a lower-than-average cost of living, but slightly higher healthcare costs.
+With around 480,000 residents, Omaha is easily Nebraska’s largest city.
+Lincoln is second with close to 290,000.
+Both cities have a lower-than-average cost of living, but slightly higher-than-average healthcare costs.
 So, you’ll probably pay less than you would in most states, but more than you would elsewhere in Nebraska.
 Both cities have plenty of orthodontists, which means you can shop around for the best prices and potentially take advantage of promotional discounts.